ergo-services/ergo/gen/README.md

 ### TCP
   Socket acceptor pool for TCP protocols.

-  This behavior aims to provide everything you need to accept TCP connections and process packets with a small code base and low latency while being easy to use
+  This behavior aims to provide everything you need to accept TCP connections and process packets with a small code base and low latency while being easy to use.

+### UDP
+  UDP acceptor pool for UDP protocols

+  This behavior provides the same feature set as TCP but for handling UDP packets using pool of handlers.

 ### Stage
   Generic stage behavior (originated from Elixir's [GenStage](https://hexdocs.pm/gen_stage/GenStage.html)).